UN-OCHA/hpc-content-site/html/themes/custom/common_design_subtheme/components/gho-needs-and-requirements/README.md

-Global Humanitarian Overview - Needs and requirements Component
+HPC Content Module - Needs and requirements Component
 ===============================================================

 Styling of the "needs and requirements" figures (also known as "top figures")